-This course is NMLS-approved for eight hours of continuing education required for Massachusetts mortgage loan originators, as specified by the S.A.F.E.
-Mortgage Licensing Act and Massachusetts law.
+This course is NMLS-approved for eleven hours of continuing education required for New York mortgage loan originators, as specified by the S.A.F.E.
+Mortgage Licensing Act and New York law.
 Annual S.A.F.E.
-Act continuing education requirements for Massachusetts loan originators include three hours of federal law, two hours of ethics, two hours of nontraditional mortgage lending, and one hour of Massachusetts-specific laws and regulations, for a total of eight hours.
+Act continuing education requirements for New York loan originators include three hours of federal law, two hours of ethics, two hours of nontraditional mortgage lending, one hour of elective, and three hours of New York-specific laws and regulations, for a total of eleven hours.